RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Tabs would disappear while on the Monthly traffic page.
    - FIXED: Really fixed Firefox issue (the fix wasn't merged in release 260.21).
+   - FIXED: Router crash if the list of MAC filters + their names got too long.
+   - FIXED: OpenVPN webui: TLS Reneg and Connection Retry wouldn't let you enter -1 as value.

 3.0.0.4.260.21: